July, the month for Rubies!

 Medieval Europeans wore rubies to ensure, health, wealth and love.
 And in the last few hundred years or more, rubies were the most sort after gem by European royalty, aristocracy.

-Desire for rubies today is no less than it was a few thousand years ago - the beautiful colour plays with some of our most intense emotions - love, anger and passion!
+Desire for ruby jewellery today is no less than it was a few thousand years ago - the beautiful colour plays with some of our most intense emotions - love, anger and passion!

 So who needs one?

-Pictured below are two stunning pairs of earrings.
+Pictured below are two stunning pairs of ruby earrings.

 Price $6390.00 Click here for more details.